 Here’s another counting activity that can easily be differentiated on your students skill level.
 To play, roll the dice and identify the number that’s rolled.
 Then, count out that many Native Americans and place them in the village.
 If you want to increase the difficulty of this activity, roll the dice again and add more Native Americans in the village.
 A great extension would be to teach your little learners how to write an equation with the two numbers rolled.

 One to one correspondence is a skill that even toddlers can be successful at, with practice.
-These Thanksgiving toddler activities are a fun way to practice matching and shapes in math centers or sensory bins.
+These Thanksgiving activities for preschoolers and toddlers are a fun way to practice matching and shapes in math centers or sensory bins.

 This compound word activity is very beneficial for beginning readers because it focuses on the phonemic awareness skill of blending.
 Here, your students will take two feathers and say them aloud.
 Then, they will blend the two words together, to create a compound word for the Native American to hold.